jeremylshepherd/first_app/README.md

-# first_app
+# first_app of Udemy Flutter Dart by Academind

-A new Flutter project.
+A simple "Personality" quiz

-## Getting Started
+## Basics

-This project is a starting point for a Flutter application.
+Answer 3 questions and get a personality "result".

 A few resources to get you started if this is your first Flutter project: